sonmaximum/maxs-tictactoe-game/README.md

 I began with [user stories](/assets/userstories.md) and [wireframes](/assets/wireframe.jpg) to guide the experience and design, respectively.

 I first coded the basic game logic (outputting the results to the console for feedback).
-I then implemented user authentication, browser UI, and game state authentication, in that order.
+I then implemented user API authentication, browser UI, and game state API authentication, in that order.
 Finally I ensured that the elements displayed to the users are appropriate for the given state of the application, and then attempted to style the UI.
+For each respective feature, I checked out a new branch from master, completed coding, checked and tested on localhost, merged back into master branch, pushed, and deployed.

 # Wins